webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Rituals/Entombment.md

 ---
 aliases:
-  - Entombment
+  - "Entombment"
 tags:
 -  Compendium/CSRD/en/Rituals/Entombment
 - Ritual
-title: Entombment
-collection: Rituals
-kind: Compendium
 ---
 ## Entombment
 container, but it might be a gem, the heart of a tree, or another atypical object) for as long as the vessel remains closed and undamaged.
 The ritual forces the creature into the vessel, either in a spiritual form or by shrinking it to a size that will fit within the vessel.